 In addition, Joseph spent a one year on secondment in London with the IP litigation group at Allen & Overy, a leading global law firm with whom Fenwick has a strategic relationship.
-Working with A&O’s attorneys and clients throughout the world, Joseph gained substantial experience regarding intellectual property and litigation matters in the UK and Europe, including the following:
+Working with A&O’s attorneys and clients throughout the world, Joseph gained substantial experience regarding IP and litigation matters in the UK and Europe, including the following:

 - Represented Assa Abloy AB and Aontec Teoranta in a patent dispute against Smartrac N.V. involving infringement and nullity actions in Germany, the UK and Ireland, as well as an action in Delaware where Smartrac sought an order enjoining all of the invalidity actions based on assignor estoppel under U.S. law.
 Assa Abloy and Aontec successfully fought Smartrac’s motion to stay the UK patent action based on the U.S. action and estoppel arguments, and the parties reached a global settlement of all litigation.